pushkar100/notes-node-express-rest-mongo/notes-rest-design-node-2020.md

 > "Use caching to achieve **higher scalability & performance**

-Caching nullifies or negates the challenges that statefulness creates.
+Caching *counterbalances* the challenges that statefulness constraint creates.
 Therefore, it will help us reduce the chatter as well as the data size of the requests

 #### Caching on the server